mattmorgante/laravel-vegaroo/readme.md

 - Fix micronutrient graph on mobile

 Data Feature / Daily Dozen
-- servings on home page as well (more info on the detail page)
+- food cards need to be refactored....very sloppy!
 - day before / after buttons
 - Content and images for detail pages with links to recipes
 - drop down menu if logged in - log out or go home
--
-- serving sizes
-- next day / yesterday buttons
 - Content and images for detail pages with links to recipes
+- Gradient for boxes based off of percentage of daily servings finished
+- Make the daily progress bar sticky
+- Opt in for daily email alerts if no fields are filled out yet

 Feature #2
 - Upvote a recipe